 Amusingly, when Blondie and Dagwood did marry, the wedding sequence contained the following humiliation for Dagwood:

 Even when I was reading BLONDIE as a kid, I didn't think it was an exceptional strip.
-But I was impressed by the intensity of the slapstick violence in the series, whether the violence resulted from Dagwood doing stupid things or his neighbors or family leading him into dangerous situations.
+But I was impressed by the intensity of the slapstick violence in the series, whether the violence resulted from Dagwood doing stupid things or other people putting him in dangerous situations.
 In contrast to fans who represent BLONDIE as being a success for depicting the stalwart love between the titular wife and her spouse, I think that the strip retained its popularity for most of its history because it allowed its audience to dally in "sadism of the casual kind."

 But that's a separate essay in itself.